Never in my wildest dreams did I envisage doing both at the same time!

 I stayed in Moshi and also flew to Moshi airport from France, connecting in Kenya.
 Take note that this is a rare option due to my unique situation at the time, most people book everything online and fly into JRO to meet their smiley tour operator, who takes care of their logistics for them.

 A lot of travellers on a tight budget fly into JRO, then make their way to Moshi town via a shared van taxi, to get a cheaper deal for climbing Kili.
-I didn’t do it for this reason and I will elaborate on why I flew to Moshi, in my experience of climbing Kilimanjaro at the end of this post, but the difference between staying in Arush and Moshi is generally a case of six and two threes.
+I didn’t do it for this reason and I will elaborate on why I flew to Moshi, in my experience of climbing Kilimanjaro at the end of this post, but the difference between staying in Arusha and Moshi is generally a case of six and two threes.

-Moshi is the capital of the Kilimanjaro region and an entry point to hiking, safaris and general Tanzania exploration.
+Moshi is the capital of the Kilimanjaro region and an entry point to hiking, Tanzania Safaris and general Tanzania exploration.
 Arusha is one of the largest cities in the area and is an international hub for diplomacy and travel, famously as a gateway to the Serengeti National Park in the west and climbing Kilimanjaro in the east.

 Staying in either of them before your climb is fine, so chill out with your FOMO (just avoid the cheap and aptly named “Kilimanjaro Beer” until after your climb!)